Conqxeror/veloxx/README.md

 *   **FFI (Foreign Function Interface):** Consider C API for integration with other languages (Python, JavaScript).
 *   **Simple Plotting Integration:** Provide hooks or basic data preparation for common plotting libraries.
 *   **Persistence:** Basic serialization/deserialization formats (e.g., custom binary format, Parquet subset).

-## Current Development Status

-All compilation and test errors have been resolved, except for JSON parsing.
-We are currently investigating issues with the `microjson` crate for JSON parsing and may explore alternative solutions.

 ## License